cucumber/messages/README.md

 ![messages-stream.svg](messages-stream.svg)

-Historically, Cucumber has done this with the `json` and `junit` formatters.
+Historically, Cucumber did this with the `json` and `junit` formatters.
-These formats have several shortcomings that are addressed by Cucumber Messages.
+These formats however, have several shortcomings that are now addressed by using Cucumber Messages.

 The `json` formatter is now in maintenance mode for these implementations, and Messages is the preferred standard.
 See [utilities](#utilities) for a list of tools that may help with backward and forward compatibility